joglomedia/terraform-install/README.md

-# terraform-selfupgrade
+# terraform-install

-Bash script to automate update Terraform executable binary file.
+Bash command line to automate install and update Terraform from official executable binary file.